HMS Psyche (1814): Construction and description

 Two vessels were designed to be a 38-gun frigates known as Prompte and Psyche.
 The frames of the frigates were constructed out of fir, an inferior material which was not suitable for sea-going ships.
 The vessels were built in Great Britain at Chatham dockyard and dismantled.
 The pieces were transported across the Atlantic, the first of which landed at Montreal in June 1814.
-Prévost attempted to ease strain on government supply lines by hiring the private contractor William Forbes to move Frigate B (Psyche) up the Saint Lawrence River to be assembled at Kingston.
+Prevost attempted to ease strain on government supply lines by hiring the private contractor William Forbes to move Frigate B (Psyche) up the Saint Lawrence River to be assembled at Kingston.
 It was reported that this effort cost the Royal Navy £300,000.
 The decision by the Admiralty was based upon the belief that there was a lack of suitable white pine growing around Kingston to build frigates this large.
-Meanwhile, after receiving Prévost's communications nixing the plan, the Admiralty re-directed the two pre-fabricated sloops to Halifax, Nova Scotia and cancelled the construction of the frigates.
-However, once again the decision arrived late at its destination, not being received by Prévost until October when Frigate B was nearly completed.
+Meanwhile, after receiving Prevost's communications nixing the plan, the Admiralty re-directed the two pre-fabricated sloops to Halifax, Nova Scotia and cancelled the construction of the frigates.
+However, once again the decision arrived late at its destination, not being received by Prevost until October when Frigate B was nearly completed.

 The speed at which William Forbes and his workers transported the frames of Frigate B to Kingston earned him a £1,000 bonus.
 Master Shipwright Thomas Strickland had been sent from Great Britain to take control of the construction project.
 With Sir James Yeo and Point Frederick yard commissioner Robert Hall, Strickland re-designed Frigate B, completely planking the upper deck, creating a spar deck which allowed an increase of armament from 38 to 56 guns.
 As built, Frigate B was 130 ft long between perpendiculars and 121 ft long at the keel.
 The vessel had a beam of 36 ft 7 in, a depth of hold of 10 ft 3 in and a draught of 9 ft 8 in.
 The frigate measured 7691/94 tons burthen and had a complement of 280 officers and sailors.
 Frigate B was armed with 28 24 pdr long guns on its lower deck and 28 32 pdr carronades on its upper deck.